LBHackney-IT/hackney-works-wp/readme.md

 It will watch for changes.

-You can use moden JavaScript syntax and any imports supported by Parcel.
+You can use moden JavaScript syntax (including JSX) and any imports supported by Parcel.

+### Editor blocks

+The theme includes several custom blocks for the WP editor.

+They're defined in `/src/js/blocks` and compiled into a second JS bundle that's included on the admin screens only.

 ## Using it in production